Ralph-Lee/blog/online-net-code-conversion-tools.md

 The solution consisted of three .NET 3.5 projects:

 *  **ASP.NET web project** - this project had roughly 10 pages and a handful of helper classes in the App_Code directory.
 This project had VB as its language.
-*  **Business Layer Assembly** â 6 classes brokering access to the data layer.
+*  **Business Layer Assembly** - 6 classes brokering access to the data layer.
 Very much pass-through code with not a lot of business logic in between the web layer and data layer.
 There were moderate amounts of looping and updating of the business object properties.
-*  **Data Layer Assembly** â the DL included the matching DL classes for each of the 6 classes above.
-The most challenging (code for the converter here was the Linq-To-Sql code.
+*  **Data Layer Assembly** - the DL included the matching DL classes for each of the 6 classes above.
+The most challenging (code for the converter here was the LINQ To SQL code.

 ###Sizing Up the Task###
 The largest part of the project for me was the conversion task.
 All told, the conversion/translation involved: